• About

 Homemade Fresh Fruit Popsicles

 POPSICLES!
-We have POPSICLES!!
+We love POPSICLES!!
 The most beautiful, fruity, summery popsicles you will EVER make!
 There isn’t much to them.
-You’ll need lemonade (homemade or store-bought), strawberries (oven-roasted highly recommended), kiwi, blueberries, and any other favorite summer fruit that makes you happy.
+You’ll need lemonade (homemade or store-bought), strawberries (oven-roasted are highly recommended), kiwi, blueberries, and any other favorite summer fruit that makes you happy.
 They’re super easy to make.
 Kids love them, guests love them, and YOU will love them.
 Especially when the summer heat really turns up.

 Popsicle Molds